Immersed Boundary Double Layer Method: An introduction of methodology on the Helmholtz equation: Numerical implementation

 \subsection{Near-boundary points}

-The replacement of solution values for gridpoints within $m_1$ meshwidths of $\Gamma$ is done with a linear interpolation.
-For the Dirichlet problem, the interpolation for an individual gridpoint uses one approximate solution value located about $m_2$ meshwidths away from $\Gamma$ and one known solution value located on $\Gamma$.
-For the Neumann problem, the solution value located on $\Gamma$ is not known, and therefore it is also approximate.
+The replacement of solution values for grid points within $m_1$ meshwidths of $\Gamma$ is done with a linear interpolation.
+For the Dirichlet problem, the interpolation for an individual grid point uses one approximate solution value located about $m_2$ meshwidths away from $\Gamma$ and one \chIII{value approximated from the known solution values} located on $\Gamma$.
+For the Neumann problem, the solution values located on $\Gamma$ are not known, and therefore they are also approximate.
 Details for this interpolation are given in \ref{interpolation appendix}.

 In order to complete this step and to isolate the solution on the problem domain, it is necessary to identify grid points as interior or exterior to $\Gamma$.
-Depending on the boundary shape, this can be done with the exact parametrization of the curve, but one may also use the a portion of the IBDL method itself to identify grid points interior to the \textit{discretized} curve.
+Depending on the boundary shape, this can be done with the exact parametrization of the curve, but \chIII{we can} also use a portion of the IBDL method itself to identify grid points interior to the \textit{discretized} curve.
 Details for this are given in \ref{in out appendix}.

-\section{Numerical Results}
+\section{Numerical results}

 In this section, we apply the Immersed Boundary Double Layer method and discuss numerical results and observations.
-In Section \ref{interior circle}, we apply the IBDL method to a Dirchlet Helmholtz problem and demonstrate the efficiency of the method and the convergence of the solution.
-In Section \ref{max norm stuff}, we discuss interpolation widths and other factors affecting the max norm convergence.
-In Section \ref{poisson}, we examine how to handle the solvability constraint for the Dirichlet Poisson problem on a periodic domain.
-In Section \ref{Q convergence}, we explore the convergence of the potential strength, $Q$, and in Section \ref{neumann}, we solve a Neumann Helmholtz problem.
+In Section \ref{interior circle}, we apply the IBDL method to a \cha{2-D} \ch{Dirichlet} Helmholtz problem and demonstrate the efficiency of the method and the convergence of the solution.
+In Section \ref{max norm stuff}, we discuss interpolation widths and other factors affecting the max norm convergence. \chIII{In Section \ref{poisson1}, we explore the completed IBDL method for the Dirichlet Poisson problem on a periodic domain.
+In Section \ref{poisson2}, we demonstrate the use of the IBDL method on a non-convex exterior domain.} In Section \ref{Q convergence}, we explore the convergence of the potential strength $Q$, and in Section \ref{neumann}, we solve a Neumann Helmholtz problem. \cha{Finally, in section \ref{3D}, we solve a 3-D Helmholtz problem with Dirichlet boundary conditions.}